Aphthous stomatitis

-Aphthous stomatitis, or recurrent aphthous stomatitis (RAS), is a common condition characterized by the repeated formation of benign and non-contagious mouth ulcers (aphthae) in otherwise healthy individuals.
-The informal term canker sore is also used, mainly in North America, although it may also refer to other types of mouth ulcers.
+Aphthous stomatitis, or recurrent aphthous stomatitis (RAS), commonly referred to as a canker sore or salt blister, is a common condition characterized by the repeated formation of benign and non-contagious mouth ulcers (aphthae) in otherwise healthy individuals.

 The cause is not completely understood but involves a T cell-mediated immune response triggered by a variety of factors which may include nutritional deficiencies, local trauma, stress, hormonal influences, allergies, genetic predisposition, certain foods, dehydration, some food additives, or some hygienic chemical additives like SDS (common in toothpaste).

 These ulcers occur periodically and heal completely between attacks.
 In the majority of cases, the individual ulcers last about 7–10 days, and ulceration episodes occur 3–6 times per year.
-Most appear on the non-keratinizing epithelial surfaces in the mouth – i.e. anywhere except the attached gingiva, the hard palate and the dorsum of the tongue – although the more severe forms, which are less common, may also involve keratinizing epithelial surfaces.
+Most appear on the non-keratinizing epithelial surfaces in the mouth – i.e., anywhere except the attached gingiva, the hard palate, and the dorsum of the tongue.
+However, the more severe forms, which are less common, may also involve keratinizing epithelial surfaces.
 Symptoms range from a minor nuisance to interfering with eating and drinking.
 The severe forms may be debilitating, even causing weight loss due to malnutrition.

 The condition is very common, affecting about 20% of the general population to some degree.
 The onset is often during childhood or adolescence, and the condition usually lasts for several years before gradually disappearing.
-There is no cure, and treatments such as corticosteroids aim to manage pain, reduce healing time and reduce the frequency of episodes of ulceration.
+There is no cure, but treatments such as corticosteroids aim to manage pain, reduce healing time and reduce the frequency of episodes of ulceration.

 Signs and symptoms

-Persons with aphthous stomatitis have no detectable systemic symptoms or signs (i.e., outside the mouth).
+Individuals with aphthous stomatitis typically exhibit no detectable systemic symptoms or signs (i.e., outside the mouth).
 Generally, symptoms may include prodromal sensations such as burning, itching, or stinging, which may precede the appearance of any lesion by some hours; and pain, which is often out of proportion to the extent of the ulceration and is worsened by physical contact, especially with certain foods and drinks (e.g., if they are acidic or abrasive).
 Pain is worst in the days immediately following the initial formation of the ulcer, and then recedes as healing progresses.
-If there are lesions on the tongue, speaking and chewing can be uncomfortable, and ulcers on the soft palate, back of the throat, or esophagus can cause painful swallowing.
+If there are lesions on the tongue, speaking and chewing can be uncomfortable.
+Ulcers on the soft palate, back of the throat, or esophagus can cause painful swallowing.
 Signs are limited to the lesions themselves.

 Ulceration episodes usually occur about 3–6 times per year.
 However, severe disease is characterized by virtually constant ulceration (new lesions developing before old ones have healed) and may cause debilitating chronic pain and interfere with comfortable eating.
-In severe cases, this prevents adequate nutrient intake leading to malnutrition and weight loss.
+In severe cases, this prevents adequate nutrient intake, leading to malnutrition and weight loss.

 Aphthous ulcers typically begin as erythematous macules (reddened, flat area of mucosa) which develop into ulcers that are covered with a yellow-grey fibrinous membrane that can be scraped away.
 A reddish "halo" surrounds the ulcer.
 The size, number, location, healing time, and periodicity between episodes of ulcer formation are all dependent upon the subtype of aphthous stomatitis.